Travis Does More, Not Less, in Fight Against NF1

 Travis and a teammate in front of the Team Fight Cancer car

-For the past two years, Travis and his family have lived the motto: “Do More, Not Less.”
+For the past three years, Travis and his family have lived the motto: “Do More, Not Less.”
 A 10th grader in Salt Lake City, Travis has found ways to stay active and indulge his passion for sports despite growing up with neurofibromatosis type 1 (NF1), but that motto took on particular importance for him and his family in the spring of 2021 when his left leg was amputated.

 Diagnosed in Travis when he was just six months old, NF1 is a medical disorder involving the development of tumors that affect the brain, spinal cord, and nerves that send signals to all parts of the body.
 In him, it left one leg significantly longer than the other – a disparity that grew to more than three inches by the time he was seven years old – and a long, deep plexiform neurofibroma tumor running from his lower spine down across his hip to below his knee.